- Head out on a sunrise game drive in Wilpattu National Park

-Spot leopards on safari, pick tea leaves in the hill country and enjoy a few days of quality time on palm fringed beaches.
-Including stays in Wilpattu National Park, Hill Country, the Cultural Triangle and on the beach on the East Coast, this is the perfect Sri Lanka itinerary for couples looking for adventure with a side of romance.
+Spot leopards on safari, pick tea leaves in the hill country and enjoy a few days of quality time on palm-fringed beaches.
+This 16-day itinerary includes stays in Wilpattu National Park, the Hill Country, the Cultural Triangle and on the beach on the East Coast, making it the perfect Sri Lanka itinerary for couples looking for adventure with a side of romance.

 Fly to Sri Lanka